abrochard/emacs-todoist/README.md

 - create/update/delete/close tasks
 - create/update/delete projects

+### Customization

+- `todoist-backing-buffer`
+  Set it to a file path and the todoist task list will be saved on disk at that location, making it easy to add todoist tasks to a custom agenda view.

 *Please note that the usual `C-c C-t` org-mode task shortcut will not close the task for todoist.
 It might be a useful feature in the future.*